 Seattle Neighborhoods Actively Prepare, the city’s program that assists residents to get organized for emergency, encourages families, neighbors, neighborhoods, and blocks to organize together, even involving local businesses where applicable.

 They’ll send a team of emergency specialists, free of charge (usually with cookies), to anyone’s house to talk with that group of neighbors and establish a plan, like where to meet, how to build a supply kit and share information, and establish an out-of-area contact.
 The size of the group doesn’t matter.

 Mouton told The Capitol Hill Times, “We usually tell people, ‘You need to start with yourself.’
 If you can’t take care of yourself, you’re not going to be able to help the guy next door.
 We always want to be helpful, but when an emergency happens, we realize, ‘Gosh, I can’t help the guy next door.
 My house is on fire and I don’t even have a fire extinguisher.’”

-Today, Capitol Hill has two HUBs – one in Volunteer Park and the other in Cal Anderson Park – run by community volunteers, which include emergency supplies.
+Today, Capitol Hill has HUBs in Volunteer Park and the other in Cal Anderson Park run by community volunteers that include emergency supplies.
 Many more are needed around the neighborhood.

 Members of the EDC were most concerned with their supply of drinking water in the case of an emergency.
 A human can survive about three weeks without food, but only three days without water.

 “Essentially, it should be the first and only thing that you think about,” Andrew Taylor, Chair of the EDC suggested to the city.

 Another attendee who works with hospitals in the area said that hospitals use millions of gallons of water per day, and that it would be impossible for them to store enough so that they would remain operational.
 “It would make an awful lot of sense if we could drill some local wells that could be activated if we had a disaster,” she said.